ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ### All tasks

-Frends.Json has a method for converting to JToken.
+Frends.Json has a method for converting input to JToken.
 Currently it supports string and JToken.
-Frends.Kungsbacka.Json adds support for any deserializable object.
-This includes `CaseInsensitivePropertyTree` which is the object Frends use to deserialize data coming from another process (i.g. invoking a sub process). `CaseInsensitivePropertyTree` is also used for trigger parameters.
+Frends.Kungsbacka.Json changes this slightly to support all objects where `ToString()` returns the object serialized as Json.
+This includes `CaseInsensitivePropertyTree` which is the object Frends use to deserialize data coming from another process (i.g. invoking a sub process).
+`CaseInsensitivePropertyTree` is also used for trigger parameters.
 This removes the need to manually deserialize data passed between processes before passing it to a Json task.

 ### Validate task